 You can contact David Y. Choi at David.Choi@lmu.edu.

-Dr. David Y. Choi is Professor of Entrepreneurship and Director of the nationally-ranked Fred Kiesner Center for Entrepreneurship at Loyola Marymount University (LMU).
+Dr. David Y. Choi is the Conrad N. Hilton Chair of Entrepreneurship and director of the nationally-ranked Fred Kiesner Center for Entrepreneurship at Loyola Marymount University (LMU).
 He has been a faculty member at LMU since 2003 and has taught undergraduate, MBA, and Executive MBA courses in entrepreneurship, including new venture creation, entrepreneurial finance, social entrepreneurship and technology management.
 He is a recipient of the President’s Fritz B. Burns Distinguished Teaching Award at LMU and Innovative Pedagogy Award from the United States Association of Small Business and Entrepreneurship.

 Dr. Choi writes broadly in the areas entrepreneurship and innovation and is a co-author of Values-Centered Entrepreneurs and Their Companies.
 David has been featured or quoted in major news outlets including Los Angeles Times, Los Angeles Business Journal, Fortune Magazine, The Guardian, Business2.0, Economy Chosen, Korea Daily and Wall Street Journal.